tferrari92/automate-all-the-things/README.md

 ## Disclaimer

 Some things could have been further automatized but I prioritized modularization and separation of concerns.<br>

-For example, the EKS cluster could have been deployed with ArgoCD installed in one go, but I wanted to have them separated so that each module is focused on it's specific task, which makes them more recyclable.
+For example, the EKS cluster could have been deployed with ArgoCD installed in one pipeline, but I wanted to have them separated so that each module is focused on it's specific task, making each of them more recyclable.

 Let's begin...